psasan/bmiproject/readme.md

 ## How I use

-I  use  Xampp  as  a  server and  you  should create  a  new database from phpMyadmin, change database from the project (.env) then migrate from cmd
+I  use  Xampp  as  a  server and  you  should create  a  new database from phpMyadmin, change database from the project (.env) then migrate from cmd.